sogeking-pixel/LoRaWAN-Optimization-Free/README.md

-# LoRaWAN Simulation with ADR++ and Event Optimization
+# LoRaWAN Simulation with Congestion-Resilient ADR and Event Optimization

 ## Overview